moj-analytical-services/intro_to_github_training/README.md

 # Introduction to Git and GitHub training

-This repository provides training material for the Introduction to Git and GitHub training session, run by the MoJ Analytical Platform tools training group.
+This repository contains training material for the Introduction to Git and GitHub training session, run by the MoJ Analytical Platform tools training group.

 ## Preparation